vatlab/devblog/content/post/debug.md

 SoS command line is generated from an entry point so there is no `sos` command if the command is not installed, and if we install `sos` then changes in local repository will not be reflected in the installed version.
-Due to a bug with `pip`, `pip install . -U` is very slow with a local `.git` directory (because `pip` basically needs to copy everything to a temporary directory) so we have to figure out something to assist the debug.
+Due to a bug with `pip`, `pip install . -U` is very slow with a local `.git` directory (because `pip` basically copies everything to a temporary directory before building) so it can be tedious to install `sos` to the system directory for debugging.

 ## Trick 1: in-place installation.

-First, run
+Run

 ```